pdrabik223/block_o_automata/README.md

 there's list of must-have elements:
 <ol>
 <li> wait for input dome tim, than close window and do something else
-<li> we need to have correct event flow, if we close window we must back to where we were before opening it
+<li> <del>we need to have correct event flow, if we close window we must back to where we were before opening it</del>
 <li> i still didn't finish throphys
 <li> below the level and controls we need to display what is user doing<br>
 if he's on quit button we show exit itd...